 The hiring of a mini-me rarely works unless your company is at a size where the two of you do similar things in different revenue generation activities.

-If you’re hiring for the first time, this is an absolutely crucial characteristic.
+If you’re hiring for the first time, this is a fundamental characteristic.

-* Start-up phase being used here to illustrate the point at which you hire your first new staff, even if you’ve been running a successful sideline or company for years.
-It signifies a phase of your business, and once you hire staff, the vibe can feel like a start-up.
+* Start-up phase signifies a phase of your business, and once you hire staff, the vibe can feel like a start-up.

 Most small companies don’t have a daily cleaner, so it’s everyone’s responsibility to wash up.
-Ensure you test this characteristic at the job interview by asking what they feel is one of the most critical aspects of a small team and getting the most out of everyone.
+Test this characteristic as part of your recruitment process.
+Ask what they feel is one of the most critical aspects of a small team and getting the most out of everyone.

 They have to be able to get down and dirty.

-Your new team member has to be capable of knowing that what they’re doing is so vital to you that, without them there, your business would still be surviving but it may not be growing.
+Your new team member has to be capable of knowing that what they’re doing is so vital to you.
+Without them there, your business would still be surviving but it may not be growing.

-This characteristic is all about knowing within themselves that what they bring to your business is gratefully received and as a result, the team, the department, the company, and ultimately your customers, are better for it.
+This characteristic is all about knowing within themselves that what they bring to your business is gratefully received.
+They’re also well aware that the team, the company, and ultimately your customers, are better for it.

 Those are the seven essential characteristics that I would say your first employee into your business must have.

 It would help if you had a tick against every single one of these seven characteristics.